ska-sa/katsdpcontim/README.rst

     # uv_export.py /var/kat/archive2/data/MeerKATAR1/telescope_products/2017/07/15/1500148809.h5

 The AIPS filename is automatically derived from the input filename.
-Four command line options can be specified to further customise the AIPS filenames.
+Five command line options can be specified to further customise the AIPS filenames.

 --disk  AIPS disk number
 --name  Name of the file. ``'1500148809'`` for example